Ultimate tradeoff relation of quantum precision limits in multiparameter linear measurement: Measurement protocol

-with $\phi \in [0,\pi]$, as derived in Sec.~\ref{appd:condition} of SM \cite{SeeSup}.
-These results manifest that, for specific $\mu$, there exits an optimal $\phi$-phase range to obtain the least estimation variances for both parameters of interest.
-We utilize the classical FIM \eqref{eq:mat cF} to compute and plot the left side of tradeoff relation \eqref{eq:CFIM tradeoff relation} versus $\phi$ in Fig.~\ref{fig:Phi Cond}.
-The flat parts of both curves for two various $\mu$ indicate that the inequality relation \eqref{eq:CFIM tradeoff relation} becomes an equality when $\phi$ satisfies condition \eqref{eq:tight condition}.
-Remarkably, our tradeoff relation \eqref{eq:CFIM tradeoff relation} is valuable to certify that the joint measurement of the observables~\eqref{eq:measurement} saturates the inequality \eqref{eq:CFIM tradeoff relation}, and fully provides accessible region of estimation precisions.
+with $\phi \in [0,\pi]$ (see Appendix \ref{appd:condition} for details).
+These results manifest that, for specific $\mu$, there exists an optimal $\phi$-phase range to reach the least estimation variances.

-In Fig.~\ref{fig:measure perform}, we also compute and plot the estimation errors of the measurements \eqref{eq:measurement} based on our main result Eq.~\eqref{eq:CFIM tradeoff relation} and the classical FIM \eqref{eq:mat cF} for estimating $A'$ and $B'$ with several $\phi$ and $\mu=0.9$.
-It also reveals that the errors of considered observables Eq.~\eqref{eq:measurement} saturate the tradeoff bound when measurement phase $\phi$ conforms to the condition \eqref{eq:tight condition}.
-As a result, the phase $\phi$ acts as an available parameter to adjust the individual estimation error.
-In fact, as the phase $\phi$ increases, the estimation for parameter $A'$ becomes more accurate at the expense of rising estimation error for parameter $B'$.
+Based on the classical FIM \eqref{eq:mat cF}, Fig.~\ref{fig:measure perform} exhibits several error bounds of the measurement protocol \eqref{eq:measurement} corresponding to various phases $\phi$ that either satisfy or violate the condition \eqref{eq:tight condition}.
+In this figure, we further compare the error bound of this measurement protocol and the tradeoff relation \eqref{eq:error tradeoff relation}.
+It reveals that the errors of the considered measurements \eqref{eq:measurement} saturate the tradeoff bound when the measurement phase $\phi$ conforms to the condition \eqref{eq:tight condition}.
+Our findings display that phase $\phi$ acts as an available parameter to adjust the individual estimation error.
+In fact, as the phase $\phi$ increases, the estimation for parameter $A$ becomes more accurate at the expense of a rise in estimation error for parameter $B$.
+In contrast, if the phase $\phi$ is adjusted to violate the condition \eqref{eq:tight condition}, as shown in Fig.~\ref{fig:measure perform}, the measurement protocol \eqref{eq:measurement} cannot attain the ultimate tradeoff bound.

-\emph{Detuned GW sensors.---} As shown in all panels of Fig.~\ref{fig:Comp 4 Miu}, while both estimation variances can simultaneously attain the individual quantum CRB with $\mu = 0$, the simultaneous attainability is impossible owing to the tradeoff relation \eqref{eq:error tradeoff relation} with growing $\mu$.
-We use the estimation variances with equal weight, i.e., $\mathcal{E}_{A(B)}$ with $w=0.5$, to reflect the gap between allowed bound and individual quantum CRB, and depict its variation with $\mu$ in Fig.~\ref{fig:Miu Influence}.
-It manifests that the tradeoff effect becomes obvious when $\mu$ is larger than 0.5, resulting from a nonzero parameter in a specific device, e.g., the detuned frequency in a GW interferometer.